Vitamin E may not get the same hype as other vitamins (ahem, vitamin D), but the nutrient is just as essential for health.

-"It's important to note that the upper limit for vitamin E is 1000 milligrams (or 1465 IU) for adults 19 and older, so be sure to check that you're not overdoing it with your supplement," says Smith.
+The upper limit for vitamin E is 1000 milligrams (or 1465 IU) for adults 19 and older, Smith says, so be sure to check that you're not overdoing it with your supplement.

 A common dosage for vitamin E supplements is 400 IU.
 See the recommended brands that are Consumer Lab-approved below.

 - National Institutes of Health Office of Dietary Supplements: "Vitamin E" (Health Professional)

 - National Institutes of Health Office of Dietary Supplements: "Vitamin E" (Consumer)